-The Minimum Basic Data Set at Hospital Discharge (MBDS) is a synopsis of clinical and administrative information on all hospital admissions and major ambulatory surgery in the Navarre hospitals, including public partnership hospitals (around 450 000 admissions per year in the region).
-The MBDS includes admission and discharge dates, age, sex, geographical area and zone of residence, main diagnosis at discharge, up to 21 secondary diagnoses (comorbidities or complications), clinical procedures performed during the hospital episode and the Diagnosis Related Groups (DRG) assigned at discharge.
-The MBDS used the ICD9CM system for coding until December 2015 and the ICD10ES (a Spanish translation of the ICD10CM) thereafter.
+The Minimum Basic Data Set at Hospital Discharge (MBDS) is a synopsis of clinical and administrative information on all hospital admissions and major ambulatory surgery in the Navarre hospitals, including public partnership hospitals (around 450,000 admissions per year in the region).
+The MBDS includes admission and discharge dates, age, sex, geographical area and zone of residence, main diagnosis at discharge, up to 21 secondary diagnoses (comorbidities or complications), clinical procedures performed during the hospital episode, and the Diagnosis Related Groups (DRG) assigned at discharge.
+The MBDS used the ICD9CM system for coding until December 2015 and the ICD10ES (a Spanish translation of the ICD10CM) was adopted thereafter.

-The Vaccine Information System (Sistema de Informacion Vacunal, INMUNIS) stores all the information on vaccination in the Navarra since 2000, though data are only considered reliable after 2008.
+The Vaccine Information System (Sistema de Informacion Vacunal, INMUNIS) stores all the information on vaccination in Navarre since 2000, though data are only considered reliable after 2008.
 Available data include vaccine by type, manufacturer, batch number, number of doses, location and administration date, adverse reactions related to vaccines, rejected vaccinations and, if applicable, risk groups.
 Besides, COVID-19 vaccine data is included.

 In all databases in BARDENA, individual data are collected weekly as part of the routine clinical care provided to patients.
 Accordingly, datasets are updated daily and hence data may be available for research up to the same day data are extracted.
-Only in some cases, such as the MBDS, are data subject to a consolidation and quality check process before data are available for research, so in these cases data from the last quarter before the data extraction may be missing or non-consolidated.
+Only in some cases, such as the MBDS, data are subject to a consolidation and quality check process before data are available for research, so in these cases data from the last quarter before the data extraction may be missing or non-consolidated.

 Ethical clearance

 Ethics approval by an accredited ethical research committee is required to access the data for research purposes (see Data resource access section).
-The Navarre Government Health Department ensures the anonymization of data by providing only deidentified datasets, unless researchers have the informed consent of patients to access their data.
+The Navarre Government Health Department ensures the pseudo-nymization of data by providing only de-identified datasets, unless researchers have the informed consent of patients to access their data.
 In the case of dynamic cohort studies, it maintains the pseudo-anonymization codes to allow the successive incorporation of information into the cohort.

 Data resource use